neo-project/global-blockchain-compliance-hub/_posts/1111-11-11-on-the-trail.md

 - Make sure you have 200 feet of visibility in each direction.
 If you do not, you should have a leader act as spotter to let the group know when it is safe to cross.
 This is especially important when crossing in a spot where there are curves in the road.
 - Line up single-file along the road, with a leader at each end of the group, and communicate when everyone should begin walking across the road at the same time.
 Cross quickly and in a group.
 - If you have to walk along a road, walk in a line single file on the side of the road facing traffic and as far from the road as possible.

+### Tips
+- You can use personal tarps as extra raingear in lightening drills and big downpours.
+- If you notice your FOPpers only hiking next to certain people, mix up the order by having them hike in order of birthdays, height, or something similar.